manthano/vagrantpress/README.md

 # VagrantPress

-*VagrantPress* is a packaged development environment for developing WordPress themes and modules.
+*VagrantPress* is a packaged development environment for developing WordPress themes and plugins.
-I initially created this project to aid in developing child modules for a WordPress blog.
+[chadthompson] initially created this project to aid in developing child modules for a WordPress blog.
+I modified it to use a private ip (rather than a port), move WordPress into a subdirectory, and remove some components I didn't want/need.

 # What's Installed